Nintendo World Cup: Ports

-Game Boy Advance
+Re-releases

-The Famicom version of the game was ported to Game Boy Advance as the part of Kunio-kun Nekketsu Collection 2 (along with Downtown Nekketsu Kōshinkyoku: Soreyuke Daiundōkai), was released on October 27, 2005, in Japan.
+The Famicom version was ported to Game Boy Advance as part of the Kunio-kun Nekketsu Collection 2 (along with Downtown Nekketsu Kōshinkyoku: Soreyuke Daiundōkai), which was released on October 27, 2005, in Japan.

-Virtual Console

 The original Famicom version of Nekketsu High School Dodgeball Club: Soccer Edition was re-released for Virtual Console in Japan on October 7, 2008, for the Wii and on March 19, 2014, for the Wii U. As for Nintendo World Cup, however, there are no plans for the game to be released in North America or PAL regions.
-The PC Engine Super CD-ROM² version of the game was also re-released in Japan for the Wii on November 4, 2008.
+The PC Engine Super CD-ROM² version was also re-released in Japan for the Wii on November 4, 2008.

-Switch & PS4

-Nekketsu High School Dodgeball Club - Soccer Story was released as part of the compilation title DOUBLE DRAGON & Kunio-kun Retro Brawler Bundle for the Nintendo Switch and PlayStation 4 on February 20, 2020.
+Nekketsu High School Dodgeball Club - Soccer Story was released by Arc System Works as part of the compilation title DOUBLE DRAGON & Kunio-kun Retro Brawler Bundle for the Nintendo Switch and PlayStation 4 on February 20, 2020.